phil-barrett/PicoCNC/Release/README.md

 These were created with KiCAD V8.0

 They are released with the intent of using JLCPCB to manufacture the PCB and assemble them into a working circuit board.
-The directory production includes full gerbers (PicoU4XBB.zip), Bill of Materials including JLCPCB library part numbers (bom,.csv) and Centroid PnP (positions.csv).
+The directory production/ includes full gerbers (PicoU4XBB.zip), Bill of Materials including JLCPCB library part numbers (bom,.csv) and Centroid PnP (positions.csv).

+### KiCAD plugins required
+To create JLCPCB files after modifying the design, you will need the Fabrication Toolkit plugin.
+It is available in the KICAD Plugin and Content Manager.

 ### JLCPCB Library part numbers
 These were current as of June 2025.
 You may need to change due to out of stock parts.